stavsap/ComfyUI-Discord-Bot/README.md

 docker build -t comfy-discord-bot:1 .
 ```

-the database will be in the follwoing path in the container:
+the database will be in the following path in the container:

 `/bot/db`